Paolo309/XOHW-23-Versal-Registration/README.md

 ```
 Note: every time this file is changed, you need to run `make config`.
 If any of the parameters in section "ARCHITECTURE PARAMETERS" you also must re-build the architecture.

+The parameters of the transformation can be customized inside the host code, hence any modification requires to compile it again.

 ### Step 4 - Build
 **Optional**: this project already contains a XCLBIN, you can jump the next step.